dsillman2000/dsillman2000.github.io/docs/_posts/2025-03-16-gcpstaticsite-ii.md

 ## GCS bucket object resources

 I'm going to create a new dedicated Terraform file for managing the content of my GCS bucket.
-I'll calle it `site_content.tf`.
-In this file, I'll define two `google_storage_bucket_object` resources, one for each of the HTML files I created earlier:
+I'll called it `site_content.tf`.
+With the `google` provider, objects in cloud storage themselves can be provisioned as *resources* in Terraform.
+So, in this new `site_content.tf` file, I'll define two `google_storage_bucket_object` resources, one for each of the HTML files I created earlier:

 ```hcl
 resource "google_storage_bucket_object" "index_html" {